 I really enjoyed my time in the city exploring the incredible Viking Ship Museum, which any trip to Oslo has to include.
 As well as the impressive Akershus Fortress and numerous museums in the city.

-You’ll find lots of places to visit in Oslo while you’re there and you certainly won’t be short of stuff to do!
+You’ll find lots of activities in Oslo while you’re there and you certainly won’t be short of stuff to do!
 Oslo Opera House, for example, will keep you coming back to check out its majestic beauty, while the ski fields just outside the city are an ideal place to head in the winter!

-Without further ado, here’s my list of the best things to see in Oslo!
+Without further ado, here’s my list of what to do in Oslo!

 Disclosure:This article may contain affiliate/compensated links.
 For full information, please see our full disclosure policy.